About the course

 The data suggests that this national problem is not going away.
 With increasing numbers of suicides, agencies are increasingly facing costly litigation including the implementation of court-ordered requirements and in some cases, consent decrees with plaintiffs in class-action settlements.

 This course explores the breadth of the reality, the obstacles that correctional facilities face in implementing effective suicide prevention strategies and offers facts behind the myths surrounding in-custody suicide.
-Sadly, many suicides are preventable simply by understanding pre-disposing factors that increase suicidal behaviors.
-Methods of assessing suicides and best practices from around the United States is considered in understanding the ways by which agencies can combat this.
+Many suicides are preventable simply by understanding pre-disposing factors that increase suicidal behaviors.
+Methods of assessing suicides and best practices from around the United States are considered in understanding the ways by which agencies can combat this issue.

 Mitigation is the process by which the course contemplates the role of training and includes the use of policies and procedures, how these policies are put into practice, staff awareness, resources and tools available to staff; effective intervention strategies; the role of practice drills; documentation; and actions that should be taken to reduce risk and improve outcomes.
 Additionally, mitigation instruction involves the process of conducting critical incident assessments to discuss effective strategies and the lessons learned and changes that could be considered to reduce future incidents.